 The work of Commissioners of health and social services and the respective provider organisation delivering services in Rotherham are prioritised by needs identified in our Joint Strategic Needs Assessment JSNA.

 Our objectives underpin achievement of the vision and provide an instrument to measure and provide assurance that we are addressing health inequalities.
-Our equality objectives were agreed by the governing body and are currently being reviewed by the equality and diversity steering group.
+Our equality objectives reviewed and agreed by NHS Rotherham CCG governing body on the 5th December 2018.